Exhibition of the Fascist Revolution: Event

 Having completed the long detour through the history of Fascism, the visitor finally reached the Sacrario dei Martiri della Rivoluzione Fascista ('Shrine of the Martyrs of the Fascist Revolution'), the most theatrical and cathartic space of the entire exhibition.
 This large cylindrical space, over thirteen meters in diameter and seven meters in height, was designed by the Rationalist architect Adalberto Libera and the theater designer Antonio Valente (creator of the famous Carro di Tespi).
-The Sacrario commemorated to the thousands of soldiers and scores of Fascist Party members who gave their lives for the cause and soon became the focal point of patriotic pilgrimages.
+The Sacrario commemorated the thousands of soldiers and scores of Fascist Party members who gave their lives for the cause and soon became the focal point of patriotic pilgrimages.

 The government offered travel discounts and other perks to incentivize visitors.
 Schools were closed from October 24 to November 5 1932, so that entire families could view the Exhibition in its opening days and primary schools were offered numerous incentives to visit it.
 Over half a million posters were printed together with tourist pamphlets in several languages.

 Although the Exhibition was initially intended to be temporary, lasting only six months, it proved so popular that the closing date, April 21, 1933, had to first be postponed until October and then again until the following October.
 The Exhibition was seen by 3,854,927 Italian and foreign visitors over the course of nearly two years.
 Outside Italy the Exhibition was widely hailed for its aesthetic value.
 Among the many foreigners who came to see it were Le Corbusier, André Gide, Auguste Perret, Maurice Denis, and Paul Valéry.
+In a letter to Paul Otlet, Le Corbusier described the exhibition as a "miracle de visualisation et d'enseignement" (a miracle of visiualisation and teaching).

 The exhibition made known to a wider public many young artists and architects.
 Some of them, including the sculptor Marino Marini and the painter Enrico Paulucci, would become leading figures in Italian and European art after the war.
 Others, like Esodo Pratelli or Leo Longanesi, went on to active careers in cinematography and the photographic documentary.
 The exhibition has been praised by many art historians, such as Giulio Carlo Argan and Bruno Zevi, who have both written appreciatively of Libera's and Terragni's contributions.